la2050/archive/_projects/2016/lynne-cohen-preventive-care-clinic-at-usc-norris-cancer-center-for-women-at-risk-for-cancer.md

   mammography, MRI, pelvic ultrasounds, and serum-based screening tests;
   consultation with a genetic counselor.
 project_impact: '["Healthcare access"]'
+project_proposal_impact:
+  - Healthcare access
+project_proposal_description: >-
+  This clinic provides an in-depth consultation to examine personal and family medical history.
+Our team collaborates to develop an individual risk assessment, educate each individual about their risks, and determine the best early detection and risk-reduction strategies.
+Women at high risk for ovarian and breast cancer have access to the following: screening services including mammography, MRI, pelvic ultrasounds, and serum-based screening tests;
+  consultation with a genetic counselor.
+project_areas:
+  - City of Los Angeles
 project_proposal_best_place: >-
   Established in 1998 by Lynne Cohen’s three daughters, the Lynne Cohen Foundation’s mission is to combat ovarian and breast cancer through preventive